You're engaged! Pop the bubbles! It's time to shop.

-One of the many reasons why I started Christina Devine was to give my brides a transparent process, the freedom to customize and peace of mind when it comes to costs.
-The idea of a bride not being able to make changes or tweaks to her gown for it to be truly perfect - does not reflect the significance of the dress nor the occasion, let alone the price tag.
-And running around town trying to find someone to alter your dress one week before your wedding is stress that no bride wants to manage.
+One of the many reasons why I started Christina Devine was to give my brides a transparent process, the freedom to customize, and peace of mind when it comes to costs.
+The idea of a bride not being able to make changes for a gown to truly work for her does not reflect the significance of the dress nor the occasion, let alone the price tag.
+Running around town trying to find someone to alter your dress one week before your wedding is stress that no bride needs!

 Luxury is so much more than incredible fabrics and craftsmanship.
 Luxury is having all the details taken care of for you.

 Book your first appointment to explore our collection, learn more about our customization options or begin your fully bespoke design journey.